 - Location has been reassessed in relation to line work progress, fatigue, changes in fire behavior, and arrival of additional resources.

 - For radiant heat only, the distance separation between the firefighter and the flames must be at least four times the maximum flame height.
-This distance must be maintained on all sides, if the fire has ability to burn completely around the safety zone.
+This distance must be maintained on all sides; if the fire has the ability to burn completely around the safety zone.
 Convective heat from wind and/or terrain influences will increase this distance requirement.